trashbirdecology/ecologyInterviewPrep/README.md

 1. see [this website](https://livablesoftware.com/how-to-anonymize-github-activity/) (however I am not familiar with either of the resources mentioned here, or
 2. email me *jessicaleighburnett at gmail dot com*

+**If you would like me to add you as a collaborator with editing privliges, please email me**

 Enjoy!